-The 2022 amendment to Article 69 states that businesses should actively remedy harm caused by themselves or in cooperation with other actors even when due diligence has been carried out.
+The amendment states that businesses should actively remedy harm caused by themselves or in cooperation with other actors even when due diligence has been carried out.
 Such operators should be liable for any adverse impact within their control that they caused or contributed to.
 Anyone adversely impacted is entitled to remedies and should be provided with access to justice.
 This adds to the ever increasing need for greater supply chain visibility and overall product impact tracking, in order to mitigate the risk of significant compensation claims when something goes wrong.

 What value will battery passports bring?

 Battery passports may at first seem like an administrative burden, but they also present the opportunity to work towards the common good and create a competitive advantage for businesses.
 Here are a few ways you can benefit from the battery passports:

 The battery passport system is designed to ensure the sustainable production of batteries as demand continues to grow rapidly.
 Durability and performance data reporting requirements will lead to batteries being higher quality and in use for longer.
 As more data requirements are added to battery passports, it will also lead to greater traceability in battery supply chains.

 The performance requirements and conformity declaration will ensure that EV and industrial batteries meet a certain standard.
 From a commercial perspective, the requirement for durability information will also increase competition in areas of longevity and quality, providing companies with additional ways to differentiate themselves from their competition.